athenalobo/SmartBrain/README.md

 # SmartBrain - v3
-Final project for ZTM course
+Final project for Zero To Mastery course on Web Dev

 1. Clone this repo